-Set up a batter at the plate and fielders in the field for each position.
+With a batter at the plate and fielders in the field for each station, the 9-10 Baseballes the ball to the batter.
 The batter will attempt to put the ball in play by hitting it.
 If the batter misses the ball, it will be considered a strike.
 This is a perfect opportunity to teach them about how three strikes make an out.